 Software and web development requires a specialized subset of project management (PM) tools.
-Due to these industries’ unique processes and fast-paced workflows, teams often follow an agile PM methodology that can support and drive the software development lifecycle.
+Due to their unique processes and fast-paced workflows, development teams often follow an agile PM methodology that can support and drive the software development lifecycle.

 Atlassian’s JIRA Software is a project and issue tracking platform used by software development teams of all sizes.
 By itself, JIRA is an advanced agile PM tool that supports both scrum and kanban PM methodologies.
 Teams can build, test and release software and gain actionable insight from the tool’s agile reporting capabilities.

 However, when coupled with additional products from the Atlassian portfolio, it becomes a capable ALM solution.
-In fact, Gartner named Atlassian as a prominent leader in its 2015 Magic Quadrant for Application Development Lifecycle Management (this content is available to Gartner clients).
+In fact, Gartner named Atlassian as a prominent leader in its 2015 Magic Quadrant report for ADLM (this content is available to Gartner clients).

 - Custom workflows: Define workflows to streamline development processes according to the needs of the user.

-- Custom filters: Using JIRA Query Language (JQL), teams can create filters to put critical information just a click away.
+- Custom filters: Using JIRA Query Language (JQL), teams can create filters to make critical information easily accessible.

 Teams can connect to code repositories, such as BitBucket (Atlassian’s Git-powered code repository), so code changes are seamless and traceable between the platforms.
 Additionally, JIRA users have access to over 1,000 add-ons from the Atlassian Marketplace that help extend the capabilities of the platform.